 Digital Antenna Power Switch (Located in an overhead cabinet or mounted on a wall near the TV)

-- 2. Turn ON the Signal Meter Power switch (located on the side of the Signal Meter).
+2. Turn ON the Signal Meter Power switch (located on the side of the Signal Meter).

-- Signal Meter Power Switch

-Attenuator Dial

-Attenuator Dial

-Release Button

-Rotational Knob (arrow indicates which direction

 Digital Antenna Signal Meter (Located on ceiling)